cfe-lab/MiCall/CONTRIBUTING.md

         sudo apt-get install build-essential python-dev libcurl4-openssl-dev libcrypto++-dev libssl-dev

+4. There is a newer package for HyPhy in the [hyphy-python project][hyphy-python].
+Consider testing that before the next installation, but so far we've just downloaded the latest source.
-7. Download the latest [source for HyPhy][hyphy].
+5. Download the latest [source for HyPhy][hyphy].
 Right click the zip file and choose Expand Here.
 Then run the setup script:

         cd ~/Downloads/hyphy-master/src/lib
         sudo python setup.py install